 Confidence is one of the most important things interviewers look for.
 This can catch younger applicants off guard, as the college environment makes it easier to succeed based on the accuracy of your work as opposed to the confidence of your conclusions.

 But consultants don’t simply look for the right answer—they have to convince clients to believe them about what the right answer is.
-An effective consultant isn’t just confident in they’re work, but in themselves.
+An effective consultant isn’t just confident in their work, but in themselves.
 And that’s important—it’s harder to be confident in someone who isn’t confident in themselves.
 If performing confidence isn’t necessarily natural for you, you’ll want to focus on ways to project self-confidence as part of your case interview prep.

 How To Crack The Case Like A Real Consultant